Raptor007/BTTT/ReadMe.txt

 * When starting the game, "Loading Mechs" is sometimes very slow.
  - Move BTTT to an SSD or remove some files from the Mechs folder.

+Version 0.9.3 Beta (2022-02-22):
+* Added rudimentary AI code so you can play against the computer.
+* Can preview to-hit rolls during Movement phase by right-clicking potential targets.
+* Mech variant list in spawn menu is now searchable.
+* The number of teams can now be changed in the setup menu.
+* Defined texture information for more Mechs.
 Version 0.9.2 Beta (2022-01-22):
 * Added Record Sheet info windows.
 Press I to view for selected Mech, O for target.
 * Run/walk is now declared when standing.
 Up arrow to stand running, down for walking.